Satisfactory Academic Progress (SAP) Form

 - Failure to meet the minimum standard outlined in this policy statement will suspend future semesters/terms of financial aid.
 The suspension of eligibility will begin with terms immediately following the conclusion of the spring semester.
 Students will be notified of suspension via Park email.

-- Credit hours transferred in and accepted toward degree completion at Park University are used in the calculation of satisfactory academic progress.
+- Credit hours transferred in and accepted toward degree completion at Park University are used in the calculation of measuring timeframe for satisfactory academic progress.
 It is important to note that while credit hours are transferred in, grades are not transferred.

 - The maximum time frame a student is expected to finish a program of study and receive financial aid cannot exceed 150% of the total length of the program based on credit hours applied to their declared degree program.